mbakhtar/iste-electric-vehicle-v1/electricvehicle.md

 ```
 ## Step 8
 Download your code to test your Line Follower Robot.
-Congratulations on completing your Automatic Irrigation System!
+Congratulations on completing your Line Follower Car!
 Everyone can use tech to make the world a better place!
 Go back to the Forward Edu lesson for more activities and extensions.